Smarmore Castle Drug & Alcohol Rehab

 After experimentation, some people may find that they enjoy the experience, and decide to continue using “for fun” on an occasional basis.
 For example, Jack may try cocaine once and start regularly using it on the weekends, only when out with friends.
 Then, after the weekend, Jack goes back to his normal life.

 With repeated recreational use, a person can start to develop a dependency.
 This is the turning point where a person begins to lose control and is reluctant to stop.
 Continuing the previous example, Jack may find that he only enjoys the weekends he uses cocaine, and start to use it on his own, or more often than before.
-Dependency usually results in tolerance and an eventually heavy use of their drug of choice.
+Dependency usually results intolerance and eventually heavy use of their drug of choice.

 After a person develops a dependency, they can easily become addicted.
 Although they are reluctant to stop, they may try, but find that they no longer have control over their brain or body.
 They can experience unpleasant withdrawal symptoms, which prompts them to use again.